QUIC Throughput and Fairness over Dual Connectivity: Evaluation Results

 \subsection{Bandwidth variability scenario}

 To capture a more realistic bandwidth user scenario, Figures~\ref{fig:L-1} to~\ref{fig:L-3} show repeated experiments with aioquic for DC batch size, high delay ratio and loss rates performed over a LTE sampled bandwidth trace.
-Figures~\ref{fig:L-4} to~\ref{fig:L-6} show these results but using ngtcp2 with CUBIC. \revone{}{(Additional trace-based results are presented in Appendix~\ref{appendix:additional-trace-based}.)} For DC batch size and loss rates, similar trends are observed as when using a fixed bandwidth capability.
+Figures~\ref{fig:L-4} to~\ref{fig:L-6} show these results but using ngtcp2 with CUBIC.
+For DC batch size and loss rates, similar trends are observed as when using a fixed bandwidth capability.
 Similar trends are also observed in the case of delay ratio, but with the effect of the pacer more clearly shown.
 Lastly, we note that ngtcp2 is more aggressive than aioquic and that CUBIC achieves higher throughput.

+\revone{}{{\bf Additional trace-based results:} Figures~\ref{fig:extra-trace-aioquic} and~\ref{fig:extra-trace-ngtcp2} show additional trace-based results using the two QUIC versions aioquic and ngtcp2, respectively.
+Here, we show results for (a) the impact of the DC ratio, (b) the impact of the delay ratio when operating in the low-latency range, and (c) the loss protection provided by the use of duplicate packets in loss scenarios.
+While the throughput differences here are smaller between ngtcp2 and aioquic than for the other scenarios (Figures~\ref{fig:extra-trace-aioquic} and~\ref{fig:extra-trace-ngtcp2} compared to Figure~\ref{fig:throughput-trace}), as well as between CUBIC and NewReno (Figure~\ref{fig:extra-trace-ngtcp2}), also for these cases do we observe the same trends as to when using a fixed bandwidth capability.}